MfgLabs/precepte/documentation/main.md

 ## Prerequisites

 Using Précepte is not different from using a `Future` or any other monadic data type.
 You should understand the concepts of `Monad`, `Functor` and `Applicative`, and be familiar with [Scalaz](https://github.com/scalaz/scalaz) or [Cats](https://github.com/non/cats).
-All the examples below are using scalaz, but precepte is also fully compatible with Cats
+All the examples below are using Scalaz, but Précepte is also fully compatible with Cats

 ## From Future to Précepte

-A Précepte is always parameterized by a type `F` representing the effect. most of this documentation is using `Future`, since it's familiar to most Scala developers.
+A Précepte is always parameterized by a type `F` representing the effect. most of this documentation is using `Future`, since it's likely familiar to you.

 Let's say you've written the following code: